 December 1, 2015

-Categories: Shelter Medicine, Animal Behavior, Community Cats
+Categories: Animal Behavior, Shelter Medicine, Community Cats

 The best way to help any cat entering an animal shelter will depend on the cat.
 Unfortunately, it can be difficult for many shelter workers to tell the difference between a cat who is a social animal, used to humans, but severely stressed out or afraid, and a truly feral cat.